Host an Event:

 Battleship IOWA Welcomes You Aboard

-In 2012, IOWA arrived at the Los Angeles Waterfront and is a vital touchstone of the region’s naval and maritime history.
-Now, you and your special event guests can create your own memories aboard this proud and historic man-of-war.
-Battleship IOWA is a monument to American ingenuity and engineering innovation, and her crew welcomes you and your special event guests to celebrate upon her teak decks, whether in the quiet shade of her officer’s verandas or in her stately wardrooms.
-Groups of all sizes are easily accommodated on IOWA, and your private or public event guest will long savor their experience with you aboard the Battleship of Presidents.
+In 2012, USS Iowa arrived at the Los Angeles Waterfront and is a vital touchstone of Los Angeles and Long Beach naval maritime history.
+Now, you and your special event guests can create your own memories aboard this proud and historic naval warship.
+Battleship USS Iowa is a monument to American ingenuity and engineering innovation, and her crew welcomes you and your special event guests to celebrate upon her teak decks, whether in the quiet shade of her officer’s verandas, her stately officer’s spaces, or on the large capacity covered fantail.
+Groups of all sizes are easily accommodated onboard Battleship USS Iowa, and your private or public event guest will long savor their memories and experience with you aboard the Battleship of Presidents.

 Vision: The American Spirit